k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 This job runs every 10 seconds and scans the [task_execution_list](02_tdm_database.md#task_execution_list) in the TDM DB table to get pending task execution requests.

 Each task execution gets a unique **task_execution_id** identifier.
-A task execution may include several LUs and post execution processes, each with a separate record in the task_execution_list.
+A task execution may include several LUs and post-execution processes, each with a separate record in the task_execution_list.
 All records related to a given task execution have the same **task_execution_id**.

 The task execution order of the related task's components is as follows: